marrub--/Lithium/readme.md

 All DECORATE code or other such code in the `pk7` folder is public domain as defined by [the CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

+The LithOS3 library is distributed under the MIT license as detailed in `pk7/LICENSE.lithos3.txt`.

+GDCC's libc implementation is distributed under the LGPL license as detailed in `pk7/copylib.txt`.

 All other resources (sprites, sounds, etc.) are owned by their respective creators.

 Respect content creators, ask permission before using something from this mod.